ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

 Control Motor via Control API
 =============================

-While the CLI client is convenient for manual diagnotistics and debugging, you may find the Control API more useful for automated testing.
-It exposes all the same functionality available on the CLI via a Python library (In fact, that is how the CLI is implemented).
+While the command line client is convenient for manual diagnostics and debugging, you may find the Control API more useful for automated testing.
+It exposes all the same functionality available on the CLI via a Python library (In fact, that is how the CLI client is implemented).

 If you installed Lewis in a virtual environment, make sure you activate it: